litmuschaos/litmusctl/Usage_interactive.md

 > Only `litmusctl create agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then litmusctl takes input in an interactive mode.

-Multiple external [ChaosAgents](../getting-started/chaosagents) can be connected to the [ChaosCenter](../getting-started/chaoscenter) with the help of the command line utility [litmusctl](installation)

 ### Steps to create an agent

 - To setup an account with litmusctl